garyk295/madridapiclab2/index.md

 ### Sequence of events

-The sequence of events to make a payment are:
+The sequence of events to make a payment is:

 1. The third party calls the 'POST /payments' operation on behalf of the user to initiate the payment.
 The operation returns a payment ID to the third party.